Anyone can learn how to save money and reduce monthly expenses.

 # 18– Review Limits On Home & Auto Insurance

-While looking over my home insurance, I noticed my personal contents was insured for $280,000.
+While looking over my home insurance, I noticed my contents were insured for $280,000.

 Your contents are everything in your home that would fall out if you turned it upside down (furniture, refrigerator, clothing, computers, etc…)